 Kricket | Soho, Brixton, White City

 When you’re whipping up delicious street food and the people start crying out for more, you don’t shut up shop and pack it all in – that’s just not cricket.
 It’s not Kricket either who, in 2017, expanded on their popular pop-up in Brixton and opened a two floor restaurant in the heart of Soho.
-With another now in the BBC’s old television centre all three serve up the same modern, aromatic dishes inspired by India and supplied by Brits.
+With another now in the old BBC Television Centre, all three serve up the same modern, aromatic dishes inspired by India and supplied by Brits.
 Scallop Madras Curry, Coronation Smoked Mackerel, Bone Marrow Raita, and Samphire Pakoras epitomise the British food in Indian clothing that runs through the menu.
-Staying true to their shipping container origins, all venues opt for the ever popular industrial pared-back aesthetic which makes for a relaxed but smart dining experience.
-READ MORE
+Staying true to their shipping container origins, all venues opt for the ever popular industrial pared-back aesthetic, which makes for a relaxed but smart dining experience.

 Details: 101 Wood Lane, White City, London W12 7FR | Open Mon-Sat 12-10:30pm, Sun 12-5pm

-Like discovering the best?
-See more of our top picks of London restaurants and bars
+Like discovering top bars & restaurants?
+See more of our best of guides…